-Cruise Control, Auxiliary Audio Input, Overhead Airbags, Side Airbags, Air Conditioning, Power Locks
+Cruise Control, Auxiliary Audio Input, Alloy Wheels, Traction Control, Air Conditioning, ABS Brakes

-Leather Seats, Sunroof(s), Cruise Control, Auxiliary Audio Input, Rear Spoiler, Alloy Wheels
+Leather Seats, Front Seat Heaters, Cruise Control, Auxiliary Audio Input, Alloy Wheels, Traction Control

 For 2008, the Dodge Charger maintains a sleek profile,blending modern sedan styling with traditional muscle-car appearance.
 The Charger has hardly changed, maintaining its well-rounded appeal.
 It comes with several engine options, sure to fit any driver seeking a high-performance, thrilling ride.